DanilKorotenko/OutlookAddin/README.md

 ---------------
 This issue is absent in Outlook On the Web (https://outlook.com)

-this issue is absent in Outlook for Windows version: 2108 (build 14332.20447)
+This issue is absent in Outlook for Windows version: 2108 (build 14332.20447).

 Hardware
 --------